-Here are some tips for staying out of pain after losing a pet:-
+Here are some Tips for Ataying Out of Pain after Losing a Pet:

 - A pet can give your day direction, keep you engaged with others and active, help you deal with life’s obstacles and challenges, and even give you a feeling of purpose or meaning.